mobiusml/external-doc-test/source/installation.rst

 The SDK is delivered as an AAR.
 In order to use functions of the SDK, the AAR has to be added into an Android Studio project.

-We recommend to choose either of the following methods:
+*   Step1: open the project structure, select option to add a new module "Import .JAR or .AAR Package" and select the Mobius Vision aar file.

-*   Option A: open the project structure, select option to add a new module "Import .JAR or .AAR Package" and select the Mobius Vision aar file.
+*   move the AAR file to a directory (for example 'libs') and
-*   Option B: move the AAR file to a directory (for example 'libs') and use flatDir in your build.gradle :
+*   use flatDir in your build.gradle :

 ::